benwiz/graphics/README.md

 ## To Do

 - Reorganize all the code to make it in my own style and optimize it

-- Find another pre-trained pix2pix model
+- Find another pre-trained pix2pix model and save it locally
+- Improve the UX and make it pretty

+- Next
     - Use the new pix2pix model and implement the feature in the website for the user to select the desired model
     - Find more pre-trained models and add them to the website
     - Make the website pretty
     - Try to train my own models
     - Consider if/when it will be worth it to offer a "purchase" feature

 - Later
     - It really should be very easy to remove p5.js entirely and just use canvas, but it's probably not worth the effort